 Sitka National Historic Park preserves the site of a battle between invading Russian traders and indigenous Kiks. and Tlingit.
 Visitors should also take the parks coastal trail with totem poles from the Tlingit and Haida.

 Seward, Alaska and Whittier, Alaska for Anchorage Alaska

 Cruise ships don’t actually arrive in Anchorage; they dock in either Whittier or Seward.
 Both cities are a good hour from Anchorage.
 Luckily Kenai Fjords is in Seward!

 Kenai Fjords National Park is located in Seward Alaska.
 The Harding Icefield is Kenai Fjords crowning feature with nearly 40 glaciers flowing from it!
 Here you can also see the effects of climate change through its shrinking glaciers.
 I was shocked to see the change in eight short years!
 You can take a hike to the Harding Icefield or perhaps take a boat tour and hopefully see one of its many glaciers calving.

 Denali National Park is one of the jewels of the National Parks System!
 It boasts six million acres with only a single road traveling into its interior!
 Cruise ship passengers doing the North to South or vice versa Alaska Cruise have the option of adding on an optional tour taking them to Denali National Park.
-Visitors have a great chance of seeing the Big 5 animals: moose, bear, Dall sheep, caribou and Gray Wolves!
-Those lucky enough must have a keen eye and continually scanning the tundra and bush.
+Visitors have a great chance of seeing the Big 5 animals: moose, bear, Dall sheep, caribou, and Gray Wolves!
+Those lucky enough must have a keen eye and continue scanning the tundra and bush.
 Did you know that Denali has working sled dogs?
 They are vital for Denali, and you can visit the Kennels!
-The kennels are typically open year round from 8am-5pm except when they are in the park (frequent in the winter).
+The kennels are typically open year-round from 8am-5pm except when they are in the park (frequent in the winter).

 San Francisco, California